 Research by Harvard Business Review shows that replacing each agent costs companies between $10,000 and $20,000.
 Companies aren’t just losing employees they’re losing tens of millions in recruitment and training costs every year.

-• A 2024 Brook Street industry report found that 71% of communication services businesses are struggling to find the skilled workers they need
+2. A 2024 Brook Street industry report found that 71% of communication services businesses are struggling to find the skilled workers they need.

-• According to CIPD research, it costs UK companies over £6,000 every time they need to replace a support agent
+3. According to CIPD research, it costs UK companies over £6,000 every time they need to replace an agent.

-• Singapore: As the Asia-Pacific hub for countless multinational corporations, there is constant demand for English speaking support staff that simply cannot be met locally
+Singapore1.
+As the Asia-Pacific hub for countless multinational corporations, there’s constant demand for English-speaking support staff.

 The Great Resignation Made the Talent Gap Worse